meilisearch/documentation/reference/features/authentication.md

 # Authentication

-MeiliSearch can be configured to use key-based authentication.
+MeiliSearch uses key-based authentication.

+When using MeiliSearch in `production`, authentication is mandatory.
+You can read more about `production` mode in the [configuration reference](/reference/features/configuration).

-Although not mandatory, using authentication is highly recommended in production environments.
-If a MeiliSearch instance is created and not provided with a key, all routes will be publicly accessible and unprotected.
+If a MeiliSearch instance does not use authentication, all routes will be publicly accessible and unprotected.

 MeiliSearch uses three types of keys: